-Your first step to joining the CPA Professional Education Program (PEP) or Advanced Certificate in Accounting and Finance (ACAF) is to complete a formal transcript assessment.
+To begin on the pathway to earning a CPA designation you must complete a formal transcript assessment.
 All transcript assessments in western Canada are performed by the CPA Western School of Business (CPAWSB) on post-secondary education gained within Canada (domestic) and outside of Canada (international).
-For those who may be undecided on which program of study to pursue, the assessment results will automatically include standing for both PEP and ACAF.

 Begin a Transcript Assessment